Trade (nightclub): Trade Final at Turnmills

 Many of the original Trade DJs returned for the final event, including Steve Thomas, Ian M, Daz Saund, Malcolm Duffy, Pete Wardman and Fergie.
 The club opened its doors at 05:00 and during the night Laurence made a speech in the main room, thanking the clubbers and his associates, and asking everyone 'to really go for it!'.
 The party continued until the final record, Schöneberg by Marmion, was played by Pete Wardman, finishing at 17:45.

-The Turnmills building has now been demolished and in its place stands a six-storey office.
+Turnmills has since been demolished and in its place stands a six-storey office block.

 25th Anniversary, History - The Final

-On October 25, 2015, Trade held its 25th birthday anniversary celebration and final party at Egg LDN, billed as 'History - The Final'.
+On 25 October 2015 Trade held its 25th birthday anniversary celebration and final party at Egg LDN, billed as 'History - The Final'.
 Nicole Moudaber and Nina Kraviz were among the headliners that played during the evening.
 The event brought together former resident and guest DJ's who had played at Trade during its 25-year history.

 After Trade closed, Laurence commissioned Iain from Big Bang to write a script for a stage production tentatively titled: TRADE – the Musical.
-Iain has completed a script, although the project has yet to move forward.

-Trade was to have celebrated its 30th birthday in 2020 by co-hosting an event at Printworks in London, but due to the COVID-19 restrictions the event was postponed.
+Iain has completed a script, although the project has yet to move forward.Trade was to have celebrated its 30th birthday in 2020, but due to the COVID-19 restrictions the event was postponed.